 Gonzaga's career assistance program is truly unique among area universities, and our placement results are excellent.
 Our program offers two different services.

 The Career and Professional Development Office provides employment information, assists students in career development through resume preparation and interviewing techniques, and arranges organized career fairs and information visits with recruiters throughout the academic year.

 The Gonzaga Alumni Mentor Program matches both full-time and part-time students with professionals in their fields of interest.
 This program is a valuable career enhancement tool for Gonzaga MBA, M.Acc and MS.Tax students and alumni.
 GAMP offers graduate business students and alumni the opportunity to develop professional networking contacts, exchange information, and share personal experiences and interests.

 English As A Second Language (ESL) Program

 The University offers an ESL program on campus for those students wanting to gain English language proficiency before enrolling in degree programs offered by the University.
 International students who achieve a score less than 570 paper-based (p-bt), 230 computer-based (c-bt) or 88 Internet-based (i-bt) on the TOEFL exam are encouraged to enroll in the ESL program.
 Additional Post Baccalaureate courses in oral proficiency may be required.
 The TOEFL/IELTS exam is required if you have not recently completed a bachelor's degree at an accredited U.S. college or university.
 Students who complete the ESL program will still need to pass the TOEFL exam and have an interview.
 Please contact the English Language Center at firstname.lastname@example.org for more information about the ESL program.

 Prior to admission all students must submit a record of immunizations.
 International students must purchase the University medical Insurance plan unless proof of sufficient coverage is provided.
-To receive a current quote please click here for student health.
+To get more information, click here for International Student Health Insurance.